connecttrego/trego_backend/README.md

 1. **File Upload Process**:
    - Users upload files through the `/api/attachments/upload` endpoint
    - Files are stored in AWS S3 cloud storage for scalability and reliability
-   - Metadata is stored in the database with references to orders, order items, or users
+   - Metadata is stored in the database with references to orders, order items, users, or medicines
    - System generates unique filenames to prevent conflicts

 2. **File Storage**: